2022-2023 Process, Schedule and Reminders

-COVID IMPACT STATEMENT (Section I.C. of the Dossier)
+COVID IMPACT STATEMENTS will again be an option in the 2022-2023 RPT Cycle (Section I.C. of the Dossier)

 NC State’s creative and dedicated faculty have made profound adjustments to their work as a result of the COVID-19 pandemic.
 Upon consultation with the Faculty Senate Personnel Policy Committee, Provost Arden is offering faculty members the option to develop a COVID Impact Statement, which can be added to the materials prepared for the reappointment, promotion and tenure (RPT) process (beginning with AY 2021-22 cycle) to help ensure that their efforts can be recognized.
 Please note that impact statements are not required.